stahlleiton/cms-das-pre-exercises/README.md

 A dedicated mattermost chat for troubleshooting can be found in the general CMSDAS@CERN 2023 [mattermost team](https://mattermost.web.cern.ch/cmsdascern2023/channels/pre-exercises).

-This tutorial was updated for CMS DAS 2023 @CERN by:
+This tutorial was updated for CMSDAS@CERN 2023 by:

 * [Afiq Anuar](mailto:)
 * [Andris Potrebko](mailto:)